Va-un/Hybridized-Loss-Functions-for-3D-Conditional-GANs/README.md

 ### Option 1: Full Workflow
 1. **Download Dataset**
-   - Download the dataset from the provided link.
+   - Download the dataset from the provided link or you can use the provided voxel converted images.

 2. **Preprocessing**
    - Open and run `preprocessing.ipynb`.
    - This notebook prepares the data for model training and evaluation.
+   - This notebook primary helps in creating N conditions required by the user.

 3. **Model Training**
    - Open and run `Training.ipynb`.